From the Office of the CTO:

 Malicious actors count on this.
 They hide malware in an avalanche of data.
 Some cyberthreats are “multi-part,” and detonate only after seemingly innocent components regroup into a malicious whole on a client machine.
 More data plus more cyber tools plus and more cyber tool reports equal more cover for cyber threats.

-Yes, to that second question.
-Regarding the first, enterprises need to move to a cloud-based, Secure Access Service Edge (SASE) architecture that provides a centralized, global view of all user activity.
+Secure Access Service Edge (SASE) architecture that provides a centralized, global view of all user activity.
 SASE secures a user’s direct connection to an application regardless of where the user is located or where the application is hosted.
 IT can see all “what, where, and who” activity in real time.
 A SASE architecture provides:

 A comprehensive picture of who is interacting with what application anywhere in the enterprise